robinvdvleuten/vuex-persistedstate/README.md

 - `key <String>`: The key to store the persisted state under. (default: __vuex__)
 - `paths <Array>`: An array of any paths to partially persist the state.
 If no paths are given, the complete state is persisted. (default: __[]__)
+- `getState <Function>`: A function that will be called to rehydrate a previously persisted state.
+Defaults to localStorage.
+- `setState <Function>`: A function that will be called to persist the given state.
+Defaults to localStorage.

 ### License